 By specifying the

 div element and all of its descendants are to be treated like they are part of a desktop application.

-application role indicates to assistive technologies that this part of the web content contains elements that do not conform to any other known HTML element or WAI-ARIA widget.
+application document structure role, indicates to assistive technologies that this part of the web content contains elements that do not conform to any other known HTML element or WAI-ARIA widget.
 Any sort of special interpretation of HTML structures and widgets should be suspended, and control should be completely handed over to the browser and web application to handle mouse, keyboard, or touch interaction.

 In this mode, the web author is completely responsible for handling any and all keyboard input, focus management, and other interactions and cannot assume assistive technologies would do any processing on their end.

-In addition, a set of so-called quick navigation keys has been established over the years that allows blind users to skim through a page via a certain element type.
+In addition, a set of so-called quick navigation keys has been established over the years that allows visually impaired users to skim through a page via a certain element type.
 Such elements usually include headings, form fields, lists, tables, links, graphics, or landmark regions.

 For all of this to work, ATs intercept almost all keyboard input and consume it themselves, letting nothing through to the browser or other user agent.
 To be able to interact with a web page, a standard set of widgets is recognized that, when pressing a certain key (usually the Enter key) this mode is switched off.
 The screen reader mode, often called forms mode or focus mode, lets all keyboard input go through to the browser again.
 Escape is the most common way of switching back to browse mode, but when within a specific

 Keyboard interaction is completely under the web author's control and can be anything associated with the particular widget being implemented.
 In a slides application, for example, a widget could be created that uses the arrow keys to position elements on the slide, and uses audio feedback via an ARIA live region to communicate the position and overlap status with other objects.
 Focus is being managed via aria-activedescendant.